 The defendant received notices for both loans she had and didn’t have.
 As they dug further, it was discovered that NCSLT couldn’t prove that they owned the loan for which they were suing.
 This was just the beginning.
 Several more cases like this came up.

-In September of 2017, the Consumer Financial Protection Bureau filed complaints against the National Collegiate Student Loan Trust and Transworld Systems, Inc. saying it had filed over 2,000 lawsuits for debts that it couldn’t prove it owned.
+In September of 2017, the Consumer Financial Protection Bureau filed complaints against the National Collegiate Student Loan Trust and Transworld Systems, Inc. saying it had registered over 2,000 lawsuits for debts that it couldn’t prove it owned.

 Additionally, the CFPB alleged that false and misleading affidavits were filed in many of the collection lawsuits.
 Further, over 486 collection lawsuits were filed after the statute of limitations on the debt had expired.
 The proposed judgment requires that all 800,000 of the trust’s student loans be independently audited.